Layer7-Community/graphman-client/README.md

 Minimum version that is expected to work with is 16.+.

 ### Install the graphman client from Broadcom's npm registry
-- starting from 1.3.2 releases, install the client directly from the registry
+- install the client directly from the registry
   - `npm install @layer7/graphman --global --registry https://packages.broadcom.com/artifactory/api/npm/layer7-npm`
 - verify the installation by running the version command
   - `graphman version`